 After this little break we then get back to designing our CPU.
 We design and simulate the most difficult section called the Control Unit.
 This is where the MAGIC happens and you will get that amazing EUREKA moment when you can say, ' I KNOW HOW A COMPUTER WORKS !!! ' In this section we build up the INSTRUCTION SET within the CONTROL UNIT.
 This INSTRUCTION SET consists of :

 LOAD and STORE Instructions

 JUMP IF Instruction

-CLEAR FLAG Instruction
+CLEAR FLAGS Instruction

 We then build up an ASSEMBLER in Microsoft Excel (what's an assembler ?
 Once you get to this point you will know and you will be home and dry !)

-We then model the CPU using Excel VBA and from this build an Assembly language DEBUGGER.
-This will help us write our assembly language programs.
+We then model the CPU using Excel VBA and from this build an ASSEMBLY LANGUAGE DEBUGGER.
+This will help us write our ASSEMBLY LANGUAGE PROGRAMS.
 Finally we are in a position to load the CPU up with our first assembly language program.
 An algorithm that multiplies 2 numbers together (might not sound like much but you can then design your own algorithms and simulate them on YOUR OWN CPU).

-We then look at the Top level simulation.
+We then look at the Top Level Simulation.
 We load up the CPU RAM (memory) with our first program and watch it running through the program live right in front of our eyes.
 You can let it execute the code quickly or you can step through a 0 and a 1 at a time and see every little detail of what is happening inside the CPU that YOU have just designed !!!